 The Open Space Strategy identifies the Lake Colac Foreshore as a regional open space asset.
 Currently it does not have the level of features and amenities, and the level of use that normally accompanies a regional level facility.

-Comments about the foreshore typically related to the need for additional and modern picnic, BBQ and toilet facilities; invigorating and cleaning up the area; providing facilities that cater for families; shade trees; modern play features that cater for a wider age group and people of all abilities, and things that make the foreshore interesting and different.
+Comments about the foreshore typically related to the need for additional and modern picnic, BBQ and toilet facilities; invigorating and cleaning up the area; providing facilities that cater for

 23 Refer Appendix 1 for examples